drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-03-the-menu.md

 }
 ```

 You can see the createTag function makes a comeback!
 And I also divide this functionality into helper functions for readability.
-The execution takes one of two paths, either it is part of main menu, or it is part of a sub-menu.
+The execution takes one of two paths, either it is part of the main menu, or it is part of a sub-menu.
 We create tags and end up with this HTML structure:

 ```HTML
 <ul id="menu" class="navbar-nav me-auto mb-2 mb-lg-0">